 Thirty-one women participated in the forums, either in person or by telephone.
-All but one of the women who participated in the forums had experienced complications following transvaginal mesh treatment, and the majority of participants had been treated for stress urinary incontinence.
+The majority of participants had been treated for stress urinary incontinence.

-Since this time, the Commission has embarked on the development of patient information resources, which have been informed by the forums.
-As part of this process a working group has been formed to guide development and two further meetings in Sydney and Perth were held with women who have had mesh implanted to comment on the draft resources.
-The resources will be finalised in conjunction with the working group and the women we have met during the consultation process
+Since that time, the Commission developed patient information resources, which were informed by the forums.
+As part of this process a working group was formed to guide development and two further meetings in Sydney and Perth were held with women who have had mesh implanted to comment on the draft resources.
+The resources were finalised in conjunction with the working group and the women we have met during the consultation process

 The common themes and issues raised by women who attended the forums are summarised below.

 Treatment options for stress urinary incontinence and pelvic organ prolapse

 - Women told the Commission that general practitioners, medical specialists, other healthcare providers and patients need to be better informed about surgical and non-surgical treatment options for stress urinary incontinence and pelvic organ prolapse, and the potential complications of transvaginal mesh treatments

 - The majority of women who attended the forums reported experiencing chronic pain, ongoing incontinence, loss of sexual function, various forms of emotional and psychological distress, broken relationships and unemployment following treatment with transvaginal mesh